nurrizkiamalia/nurrizkiamalia/README.md

 Hi there! 👋

 Welcome to my GitHub profile!
-I'm a passionate software engineer with a strong interest in building scalable, efficient, and innovative solutions.
+I'm Amalia, a passionate software engineer with a strong interest in building scalable, efficient, and innovative solutions.
 With a focus on both frontend and backend technologies, I enjoy exploring various aspects of software engineering.
 🔭 My Tech Stack

 Here’s a glimpse of the technologies I frequently use in my projects: